 The commercial foreclosure procedure is comparable to the residential process, except for the appointment of a third-party receiver.
 Suppose the lender believes that a borrower is an absentee property owner or is neglecting the company’s needs.
 In that case, it may petition the court to safeguard the investment by naming a third-party “receiver” to run the firm until its sale.

 In the event of default, a mortgage provider will generally include a contract provision allowing you to get tenant payments in return for your agreement—and it makes sense.
 If a company is closing, the owner may keep the profits rather than hand them over to the lender.
-By collecting the rent and maintaining the property attractive to purchasers, a receiver can guarantee that vacancies are filled and promptly address maintenance problems.
+By collecting the rent and maintaining the commercial property attractive to purchasers, a receiver can guarantee that vacancies are filled and promptly address maintenance problems.

 The lender’s request will be granted if the court approves it, at which point the receiver will take control of the company’s assets until the foreclosure sale.
 The lender may also demand additional assistance.
 The receiver may be allowed to sell the home before it is foreclosed upon, for example, if the court allows it.